veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ```

 &nbsp; \
 These strategic enhancements position RTMP as a robust, future-proof standard in the streaming technology arena.
-Veovera is committed to open collaboration and values community input.
-We encourage participation in the ongoing development process through our [GitHub repository](https://github.com/veovera/enhanced-rtmp), where you can access detailed documentation, contribute to the project, and share insights, fostering a vibrant ecosystem around enhanced E-RTMP.
+Veovera is committed to open collaboration and values community input, believing that protocols and standards should be open and free to foster innovation and create a thriving ecosystem.
+Companies can capitalize on solutions built around open standards; the more popular and accessible a protocol is, the stronger the foundation for developing compelling solutions.
+A standard’s popularity fuels adoption, allowing companies to leverage its widespread use.
+In contrast, fragmentation caused by proprietary protocols hampers industry growth, while open standards empower everyone to innovate freely, creating a healthier marketplace.
+E-RTMP’s shift toward openness aligns with the principles of open standards, emphasizing its potential to become a foundational technology.
+We encourage participation in the ongoing development process through our [GitHub repository](https://github.com/veovera/enhanced-rtmp), where you can access detailed documentation, contribute to the project, and share insights to foster a vibrant ecosystem around enhanced E-RTMP.

 ## Introduction